ianspetnagel/Pure-Pursuit-Algorithm-Autonomous-Vehicle/README.md

 <img width="695" alt="22134" src="https://github.com/ianspetnagel/ianspet/assets/62821052/5e4debee-53d7-4964-8ad8-a0f125a962d1">

 As we start the simulation the robot initially moves straight then uses the Lookahead distance we gave to change its course to turn and follow the left line.
-After a while, it will continue to turn but some calculations are causing the problem and the robot stops turning and goes straight until it crashes.
+After a while, it will continue to turn but some calculations are causing the problem and the robot stops turning and goes straight until it eventually crashes.

 **Conclusion**